trena-dhingra/trena-dhingra.github.io/index.md

 ```
 CookBook                                                                     Feb 2020 – Apr 2020

-&gt;   Developed a React based web application where users can log in to the application
+>   Developed a React based web application where users can log in to the application
 to create, retrieve, update and delete recipes along with comment and user tagging
 features.

-&gt;   Built Rest API using Node.js, Express.js and MongoDB and implemented a search
+>   Built Rest API using Node.js, Express.js and MongoDB and implemented a search
 feature using RapidAPI.

 ```